Conformal dimension bounds, Pontryagin sphere boundaries, and algebraic fibering of right-angled Coxeter groups: Pontryagin sphere boundaries

 \begin{thm} There exists a family of hyperbolic right-angled Coxeter groups $W_i$ with Pontryagin sphere boundary and with conformal dimension tending to infinity as $i \rightarrow \infty$. \end{thm}

 To prove the theorem we use a relative version of a construction of Dranishnikov~\cite{MR1684267}.

 \begin{lemma} Suppose that $L$ is a flag-no-square subcomplex of a 2-dimensional simplicial complex $X$.
-Then there is a subdivision $X'$ of $X$ that is flag-no-square and contains $L$ as a full subcomplex. \end{lemma} \begin{proof}

-By taking a partial barycentric subdivision (adding barycenters to edges and faces in $X - L$), we can assume that $X$ is flag and $L$ is a full subcomplex.
-Since $L$ is full in $X$, every $2$-simplex of $\sigma$ that is not entirely contained in $L$ intersects $L$ in at most one edge.
-Form $X'$ by replacing each such $\sigma$ with one of the simplices in Figure \ref{f:dranishnikov}; use \ref{fig:absolute} if $\sigma$ does not contain an edge of $L$, and use \ref{fig:relative2} if it does, where the bottom (red) edge of \ref{fig:relative2} is identified with the edge of $L$.
+Then there is a subdivision $X'$ of $X$ that is flag-no-square and contains $L$ as a full subcomplex. \end{lemma} \begin{proof} By taking a partial barycentric subdivision (adding barycenters to edges and faces in $X - L$), we can assume that $X$ is flag and $L$ is a full subcomplex.
+Since $L$ is full in $X$, every $2$-simplex $\sigma$ of $X$ that is not entirely contained in $L$ intersects $L$ in at most one edge.
+Form $X'$ by replacing each such $\sigma$ with one of the simplices in \Cref{f:dranishnikov}; use the absolute replacement if $\sigma$ does not contain an edge of $L$, and use relative replacement if it does, where the bottom (red) edge of relative replacement is identified with the edge of $L$.
 Since no edges were added with both endpoints in $L$, the subcomplex $L$ remains full in $X'$.

 Suppose $C$ is an induced $4$-cycle in $X'$.
 Then $C$ is not contained in $L$ since $L$ is flag-no-square.
 Suppose that $C$ contains a new vertex in the interior of a $2$-simplex $\sigma$ of $X$.
 Then at least $3$ of the vertices of $C$ are contained in $\sigma$.
 If all vertices of $C$ are in $\sigma$ we are done since each replacement $2$-simplex is flag-no-square and full in $X'$.
 Otherwise, by inspection of the picture and since $C$ is induced, $C$ would have to contain two barycenters of edges of $X$.
 Since these are contained in a unique $2$-simplex of $X$, this is impossible.